 Holiday Open House

-The Holiday Open House is held the Sunday before Thanksgiving each year from 1:00 to 5:00 p.m.
-The Open House features live entertainment, children’s’ activities and shopping opportunities.
+The Holiday Open House is held the Sunday before Thanksgiving each year from 12:30 to 4:30 p.m.
+The Open House features live entertainment, pictures with Santa, children’s’ activities at Santa’s workshop and shopping opportunities.
 There is no charge for the public.
-Aside from downtown merchants, local/regional artists set up in a banquet hall downtown to sell/display their wares.
+Aside from downtown merchants, there is a Christmas Bazaar.
+Local/regional artists set up downtown to sell/display their wares.
 They are charged a minimal booth space rental fee.